Step-henC/flashycards-ui/README.md

 # What is this App

 This is a Flash Card app with a social component that allows for real-time comment streaming.
 The video [can be seen here](https://www.linkedin.com/posts/stephen-e-cunningham-7077b6239_i-wanted-to-play-with-kafka-for-real-time-activity-7156449722835042304-I4MT?utm_source=share&utm_medium=member_desktop).

 This project relies on the [backend server, found here](https://github.com/Step-henC/flashycards-backend) to create a user ID on login.
 From there, users can create flashcards.
 To take advantage of the kafka-driven comment feature, you can use the [comment server here](https://github.com/Step-henC/flashycards-backend) or follow instructions on the backend server, to set up kafka locally and curl to create topics.
 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

+This app also uses Apollo GraphQL with subscriptions and polling for synchronous and real-time updates of user data.

 ## How to Run